 A full version of Shewket’s Summer (with Chinese subtitles) can be viewed here.

-Huge props to M.E. (as always) for his help with the translation.
+Many thanks to M.E. (as always) for his help with the translation.
 It would have been impossible without the assistance of a native speaker.